2019 is the year of FRESH for Grey Ministries. You may have noticed (but probably didn’t) that each year, I’ve adopted a new theme:

 Here’s the proposed Fresh 2019 schedule:

-February: go minimal in the bathroom with makeup and skincare things
+February: “Fresh Face” - We’re going minimal in the bathroom with makeup and skincare and doing away with old perspectives.

-April: go minimal on vacation (because I’m off to Europe!)
+April: “Fresh Adventure” - We’re going minimal for vacation and letting ourselves dream (because I’m off to Europe!).

-July: go minimal with children’s gear & toys
+July: go minimal with the children’s gear & toys

 August: go minimal with home decor